 I took my time making my way out of town today.
 Between getting up late, breakfast at the coffee shop across the street from the hotel, and repacking my pack, I wasn’t done and out of my room until 11 am — checkout time.

 While I was packing, I took the opportunity to call one of my cousins, who lives in Auburn, about an hour west of Snoqualmie Pass.
-We’d been in contact since Cascade Locks with plans for her to pick me up at the pass when I got there, but now, we confirmed the date.
+We’d been in contact since Cascade Locks with plans for her to pick me up at the pass when I got to Snoqualmie Pass, but now, we confirmed the date.
 I haven’t seen her in a while — and I’ve never visited her since she moved to Auburn — so this’ll be a nice opportunity to catch up.

 Sadly, while repacking my pack, I noticed that my tent bag, which I got brand new in Cascade Locks only a week and a half ago, already has a small hole in it!
 While it’s a thinner material than my tent, it seems pretty clear to me that cuben fiber is a poor material for this purpose, and I suspect that my next tent is quite likely not going to come from Zpacks.